UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/machine-learning.md

 ## Overview

 Generation of training data for machine learning models is the single most common use of the Unreal Engine [within the context of scientific research](https://ue4research.org/publications).
-The algorithms underlying these models typically rely on GPU-based computation to achieve maximum performance, and GPU-accelerated containers powered by the [NVIDIA Container Toolkit](../concepts/nvidia-docker) are widely used for running machine learning workloads in the cloud.
+The algorithms underlying these models typically rely on GPU-based computation to achieve maximum performance, and [GPU accelerated containers](../concepts/gpu-acceleration) are widely used for running machine learning workloads in the cloud.
 Unreal Engine containers allow simulations to be packaged and deployed alongside the machine learning models that interact with them, using the same familiar technologies and deployment pipeline.
 Container orchestration frameworks such as Kubernetes can be used to facilitate network-based or IPC-based communication between containers and to perform training or inference at scale.

 ## Key considerations

-- If your simulations are performing rendering in order to transmit the framebuffer results to a machine learning model then be sure to check out the [cloud rendering](./cloud-rendering) page and familiarise yourself with the relevant details.
-If your simulations are not performing rendering then be sure to run them in headless mode by specifying the `-nullrhi` flag.
+- You will always need a container image with [GPU acceleration](../concepts/gpu-acceleration) support for training machine learning models, but whether you need GPU acceleration for your Unreal Engine simulations depends on whether they perform rendering in order to transmit image data to a model.
+If your simulations are not performing rendering then you can start them in headless mode by specifying the `-nullrhi` command-line flag, which will allow them to run in container images without support for GPU acceleration.

-- The choice of base image for your containers will depend on your deployment strategy, and also whether your simulations are performing rendering.
-See the [Deployment strategies](#deployment-strategies) section for a discussion of these base image requirements.
+- The choice of runtime image for your containers will depend on your deployment strategy.
+See the [Deployment strategies](#deployment-strategies) section for a discussion of the relevant base image requirements.

+- **It is strongly recommended that you use Linux containers for machine learning workloads**, since container orchestration systems such as Kubernetes do not yet support [GPU accelerated Windows containers](../concepts/gpu-acceleration#gpu-support-for-windows-containers).

 ## Implementation guidelines